fontimprovements/FIPs/README.md

 And must include:

-- an explicit `FIP001.md` file describing the proposal in detail
+- an explicit `FIP001.md` file describing the proposal in all clarity and detail
 - a curated set of all-lowercase, newline-delimited keywords in `keywords.txt` for future discovery.
 Keywords should describe general concepts such as `kerning`, `components`, `outlines` etc.

 Additionally, they may include